ChristianKouris/vigenere-decrypter/README.md

-Example code that takes in an Vignere encrypted message and finds the key.
+Example code that takes in an Vigenere encrypted message and finds the key.
 Both the .ipynb and .py files have been included in this repository